Agile Nearshore Software Development: 2026 Guide & Benefits

 What is a team extension model?

-A team extension model, also known as staff augmentation, is an outsourcing strategy where you hire external IT professionals to fill skill gaps or meet project demands.
+A team extension model (also known as staff augmentation) is an outsourcing strategy where you hire external IT professionals to fill skill gaps or meet project demands.
 These developers are technically employed by the outsourcing vendor but work exclusively for you, fully integrated into your teams and processes.

 How can I ensure the quality of outsourced work?

-Ensure quality by thoroughly vetting your vendor’s technical skills and past work, defining clear requirements and acceptance criteria, implementing a robust QA and testing process, and maintaining open lines of communication for regular feedback and course correction.
+Ensure quality by thoroughly vetting your vendor’s technical skills and past work, defining clear requirements and acceptance criteria, implementing a strong QA and testing process, and maintaining open lines of communication for regular feedback and course correction.

 What are the most popular countries for software outsourcing?